Hakanbaban53/Admin-Tools/FTP-Tool-WPF/README.md

 4. Test your configuration:
    - Use "Test Email Connection" to verify SMTP settings
    - Use "Send Test Alert" to test end-to-end delivery

+### Customizing Alert Templates

+For download/no-activity alerts, you can customize the email subject and body:

+1. Enable "Send alerts when no files are downloaded"
+2. In the alert threshold section, edit the "Alert Email Subject" and "Alert Email Body" fields
+3. Use placeholders for dynamic content:
+   - `{threshold}`: Alert threshold in minutes
+   - `{status}`: Monitoring status (running/not running)
+   - `{host}`: FTP server address
+   - `{remote}`: Remote folder path
+   - `{local}`: Local download folder
+   - `{lastActivity}`: Timestamp of last successful download
+   - `{now}`: Current timestamp
+4. Click "Preview" to see how the email will look with current values
+5. Click "Restore Defaults" to reset to original templates

 ### Advanced Features